Key points

-Using a technology known as contour crafting, a robotic arm extruder moves around on rails and prints the house layer by layer using a concrete-type material which hardens as it goes.
-The concrete is heated and squeezed out through a nozzle on the end of the robotic arm.
+3D printing a house requires a technology known as contour crafting.
+It sees a robotic arm extruder moving on rails, printing the house layer-by-layer using a concrete material.
+The concrete is heated and squeezed through a nozzle on the end of the robotic arm.
 Exactly like a normal 3D printer, except much larger!

 @savings.com.au 3D printed homes are on their way to revolutionising the Australian building sector.
 Find out all about them.
 For all the lastest finance news, head to savings.com.au #fintok #fintokaustralia #3dprinting #finance #house #construction #3dprintedhouse #buildingahouse ♬ original sound - Savings.com.au

-Ahmed Mahil, co-founder and CEO of Luyten, an Australian 3D printing, building and construction company, said up to 30% of housing in Australia’s outback, regional and remote areas will be built using 3D printing technology by the year 2030.
+Co-founder and CEO of 3D printing construction company Luyten, Ahmed Mahil, estimates that up to 30% of housing in Australia’s outback, regional, and remote areas will be built using 3D printing technology by the year 2030.

 1. Design a blueprint